Pinsa recipe is one of those hidden jewels that Italian cuisine reveals only to its most accurate connoisseurs.

 Otherwise, you can skip salt, oil and rosemary, but add mortadella, pistachios and ricotta cheese (like in the picture of this post), after the oven.

-Another amazing version I’ve tried (topping before the oven) is: guanciale (or bacon), thin slices of apple, grated pecorino cheese.
+Another amazing version I’ve tried (topping before the oven) is guanciale (or bacon), thin slices of apple, grated pecorino cheese.
 Absolutely yummy!

 Pinsa recipe